How did the world come to be as it is now?

 Why do we care about history?

-If we only think of history books as decorations on shelves, we don’t care; it doesn’t matter what the words say as long as the bindings are pretty and impress people who see them that the owners of these books must be smart to buy books this pretty.
+If we only think of history books as decorations on shelves, we don’t care; it doesn’t matter what the words say as long as the bindings are pretty and impress the people who see the bindings and assume that the owners read them and actually know things.

 But if we want to learn from history, the existing situation is very dangerous.